Urena (Urena lobata): Benefits, Uses, Dosage, and Safety in Herbal Medicine

 Dosage and Administration

-The typical dosage of Urena lobata for herbal use ranges from 1 to 3 grams of dried herb per day, usually prepared as a tea, and should be taken with meals to minimize gastrointestinal discomfort.
+The standard dose of Urena lobata for herbal use typically ranges from 1 to 3 grams of dried herb per day.

 Safety, Side Effects, and Contraindications